If I Stay (film): Plot

-Mia Hall and her family are getting ready to go on with their normal day activities when it is announced on the radio that school has been canceled.
-Mia's father, Denny, is a teacher and as a result of the snow day does not have to go to work.
-Mia's mother, Kat, a travel agent, decides to call in sick and along with her family and Mia's brother Teddy so they can get on the road to visit Mia's grandparents, who live on a farm.
+Seventeen-year-old aspiring cellist Mia Hall and her family hear an announcement on the radio that school has been canceled due to high levels of snow.
+Since Mia's father Denny, a teacher, does not have to go to work as a result, her mother Kat, a travel agent, decides to call in sick to work so that the whole family can visit Mia's grandparents, who live on a farm.